 Cornell University has a history of leadership in both climate and sustainability leadership.
-Cornell aspires to both demonstrate and create best practice using our own facilities, but also to effect global change through collaboration and partnership.
+Cornell aspires to both demonstrate and create best practices using our own facilities, but also to affect global change through collaboration and partnership.
 We amplify impact by using our campus as a living laboratory for climate innovation.

 Our Plans & Goals